Purvanshsingh/HawksightAI/README.md

 }
 ```

-Update the fields to point to your own resources.
-The demo does
-not directly connect to cloud buckets; instead it reads local
-files.
-You can extend the data loading in `hawksight_ai.py` to
-fetch from cloud storage using these credentials if desired.

-The `llm` section holds settings for the Gemini‑powered agents.
-If
-you provide a valid `google_api_key` from Google AI Studio and
-specify a `model_name` (for example `gemini-2.0-flash` or
-`gemini-2.5-pro-preview-03-25`), the orchestrator will attempt to
-instantiate LLM agents via the ADK.
-When the ADK is unavailable or
-you omit the key, the demo gracefully falls back to deterministic
-agents that do not invoke an LLM.
+> Do not commit real credentials.

+The demo does not directly connect to cloud buckets; instead it reads local files.
+You can extend the data loading in hawksight_ai.py to fetch from cloud storage using these credentials if desired.
+The llm section holds settings for the Gemini‑powered agents.
+If you provide a valid google_api_key from Google AI Studio and specify a model_name (for example gemini-2.0-flash or gemini-2.5-pro-preview-03-25), the orchestrator will attempt to instantiate LLM agents via the ADK.
+When the ADK is unavailable or you omit the key, the demo gracefully falls back to deterministic agents that do not invoke an LLM.

+---

 ### `hawksight_ai.py`